How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 How should I write the text for audio guidance?

-Explanations for All Exhibits Are Not Necessary
+Explanations for All Exhibits are Unnecessary

 Recommended to Expand Based on Catalog Explanations